 By Ian D. Archibald, M.D., F.A.C.S., CIME

-There are number of myths involving snow sport injuries.
+There are a number of myths involving snow sport injuries.
 Contrary to popular belief skiers are actually the cause of more collisions than snowboarders.
 Crowded ski slopes do not necessarily increase your risk of injury but caution is advised.
 The use of helmets has not reduced fatal head injuries.
-Current ski binding technology does not reduce your risk of knee ligament injury and in fact in some studies the newer shaped skis may actually increase your risk of knee injury.
+Current ski binding technology does not reduce your risk of knee ligament injury and in fact, in some studies, the newer shaped skis may actually increase your risk of knee injury.

 Who is at risk for ski injuries?